dlhamilton/Whats-Cooking/README.md

 ### Fonts
 Google fonts was used in this project with both fonts selected for their legibility and simplicity.

-Unica One - Use in Logo
+Unica One - Use in Logo<br>
-Roboto - Use in headings.
+Roboto - Use in headings.<br>
-Roboto - Use in paragraphs and labels.
+Roboto - Use in paragraphs and labels.<br>

 ***